How to Fill Slow Days at Your Car Wash

 Three categories of add-on offers consistently move traffic at car washes without bleeding margin:

 Free upgrade on the package they were going to buy.
 "Exterior-only customers get interior vacuum included, today only."
-This works because you are reaching people who were already intending to wash — you are just changing the timing.
-The upgrade costs you a few minutes of labor.
-The incremental revenue from moving a weekend visit to Tuesday is worth it.
+This works because you're reaching people who already intended to wash — you're just changing the timing.
+The upgrade costs a few minutes of labor.
+The revenue from moving a weekend visit to Tuesday is worth it.

 A service bundle with a hard cutoff.
 "Full service plus hand-dry before noon, same price as our standard full."
 Hand-dry is a premium detail that feels special.
 Limiting it to before-noon visits turns your quietest window into the one with the most attractive offer.

 Something genuinely free, clearly bounded.
 "Free tire shine on any wash before 2pm Thursday."
 The word "free" gets attention.
 The time boundary gets action.
-You are not discounting the wash — you are adding one line item to close the gap between "maybe this week" and "I'm going this morning."
+You're not discounting the wash — you're adding one line item to close the gap between "maybe this week" and "I'm going this morning."

-The mechanics of running a slow-day offer the traditional way are brutal.
+Running a slow-day offer the traditional way is brutal.
 You think of an offer at 8am.
-To reach your customers, you need to pull up your Facebook page, write a post, maybe boost it, check your email list, draft a message, send it, and then watch the silence because most of your customers are not checking your Facebook page or email list at 8am on a Tuesday.
+To reach your customers, you pull up Facebook, write a post, maybe boost it, check your email list, draft a message, send it — then watch the silence, because most of your customers aren't checking your Facebook page or email at 8am on a Tuesday.

-Blinko's Drops feature — also called Today's Special — is built for exactly this problem.
+Blinko's Broadcasts feature — also called Today's Special — is built for exactly this problem.

 You open the app.
 You type a message in plain language: "Free interior vacuum with every full service before 2pm today."
-That is it.
-The Marketing Copilot takes your message, formats it as a push notification, and sends it to everyone who follows your wash.
+That's it.
+The Marketing Copilot takes your message, formats it as a push notification, and sends it to everyone in your customer base.
 Not your Facebook followers.
 Not your email subscribers.
-Your actual customers — the people who have scanned your QR code and explicitly chosen to follow your business.
+Your actual customers — the people who've scanned your QR code and explicitly opted in.

-Those followers receive a push notification directly to their phones.
+Those customers get a push notification directly to their phones.
 The kind that shows up on a locked screen.
 Not a social post they might scroll past.

 The whole thing takes about thirty seconds.
 You type the offer, review it, and send.
-The Copilot handles delivery.
+Done.

 The Audience Is Already There

-This is the part that most car wash owners underestimate.
+This is the part most car wash owners underestimate.
 When customers scan your Blinko QR sticker — the one on your counter, your register, or your entrance — they follow your wash with their phone camera.
-No app download.
-No form to fill out.
+Free Blinko app — existing users connect instantly, new ones download it once.
 The scan creates the connection.

-Every customer who has followed you via QR scan is now a member of your reachable audience.
+Every customer who's followed you via QR scan is now part of your reachable audience.
 When you send a Drop, they get it.
 Not through an algorithm.
-Not filtered through social engagement rates.
+Not filtered by social engagement rates.
 Directly.

-The Copilot can tell you exactly how large that audience is and how long it has been since each follower visited.
-On a slow Tuesday morning, that framing is concrete: "You have 34 followers who haven't been in this week — want to send a Drop?"
-You are not broadcasting to strangers.
-You are reaching people who already know your wash and just need a reason to show up today.
+The Copilot can tell you exactly how large that audience is and how long it's been since each customer last visited.
+On a slow Tuesday morning, that framing gets concrete: "You have 34 customers who haven't been in this week — want to send a broadcast?"
+You're not broadcasting to strangers.
+You're reaching people who already know your wash and just need a reason to come in today.

 That specificity changes the math on slow-day offers.
-If 34 people get a push notification about a free vacuum before 2pm and even 20% act on it, you have moved 7 cars into your Tuesday that would otherwise have come on Saturday.
+If 34 people get a push notification about a free vacuum before 2pm and even 20% act on it, you've moved 7 cars into your Tuesday that would've otherwise shown up Saturday.
 Your Saturday is still full.
 Your Tuesday looks different.

 Setting the Offer Amount

-One thing car wash owners get wrong on their first few Drops is scope.
-The offer has to be real enough to move behavior, but it does not need to be dramatic.
+One thing car wash owners get wrong with their first few broadcasts is scope.
+The offer has to be real enough to move behavior, but it doesn't need to be dramatic.
 A free air freshener is too small — it reads as an afterthought.
 A 30% discount on a full-service wash is too large — it trains customers to wait for deals.

 The sweet spot for most car washes is a single, clearly named add-on service that has real value in the customer's mind.
-Interior vacuum, tire shine, spot-free rinse, hand-wipe on glass.
-Something that would appear as a line item on your service menu.
-Something the customer would recognize and want.
+Interior vacuum.
+Tire shine.
+Spot-free rinse.
+Hand-wipe on glass.
+Something that'd appear as a line item on your service menu, something the customer would recognize and want.
 Delivered as a bonus on a service they were going to buy anyway, with a clear time window on it.

 Start With One Day a Week

-After four weeks, you will have a sense of which offers get the most traction and what conversion looks like from your follower count.
-You will also have a feel for how much the Drop is worth in real traffic terms — not as an estimate, but as a number you can point to.
+After four weeks, you'll have a sense of which offers get traction and what conversion looks like from your follower count.
+You'll also have a real number — not an estimate, an actual number you can point to — for what a broadcast is worth in traffic terms.

-The Marketing Copilot can also surface this proactively.
-It watches your visit data and can alert you when a slow window is starting — so instead of setting your own reminder, you get a notification that tells you your Tuesday is trending quiet and suggests sending a Drop.
+The Marketing Copilot can surface this proactively too.
+It watches your visit data and alerts you when a slow window is starting, so instead of setting your own reminder, you get a notification that says your Tuesday is trending quiet and suggests sending a Drop.

-Start your 30-day free trial → — no credit card required.
-The Drops feature and Marketing Copilot are live from day one.
+Start your 15-day trial → — no credit card required.
+Broadcasts and the Marketing Copilot are live from day one.
 See pricing for plan details.

 Ready to turn walk-ins into repeat customers?